ionic-team/ionic-site/docs/v2/resources/what-is/index.md

  <section id="android-sdk">
     <h3><a href="#android-sdk">Android SDK</a></h3>
-    <p>The Android SDK is a software development kit that for developers building for Google's Android Platform.
+    <p>The <a href="http://developer.android.com/sdk/index.html">Android SDK</a> is a software development kit that for developers building for Google's Android Platform.
 It includes tools for building, testing, and debugging Android apps.</p>
   </section>